jhudsl/tidyversecourse/docs/03-tidying.md

 ## Working With Dates and Times

-In lessons an earlier course, you were introduced to different types of objects in R, such as characters, numeric, and logicals.
-Then, in earlier lessons in this course, we covered how to work with strings and factors in detail.
-The remaining type of variable we haven't yet covered is how to work with dates and time in R.
+In earlier lessons, you were introduced to different types of objects in R, such as characters and numeric.
+Then we covered how to work with  factors in detail.
+A remaining type of variable we haven't yet covered is how to work with dates and time in R.

 As with strings and factors, there is a tidyverse package to help you work with dates more easily.
 The `lubridate` package is not part of the core tidyverse packages, so it will have to be loaded individually.
 This package will make working with dates and times easier.
 Before working through this lesson, you'll want to be sure that `lubridate` has been installed and loaded in: